Infectious Diseases

 Combined Immunodeficiency Clinic

 This clinic reviews patients who require input from both infectious diseases physicians and immunologists.
 This includes young people with HIV infections or exposure, as well as those with specific primary immunodeficiency.
-Our consultant-led clinic is supported by the clinic nurse consultant, social workers and advanced trainees in infectious diseases and immunology.
+Our consultant-led clinic is supported by the clinical nurse specialist and advanced trainees in infectious diseases and immunology.

 Tuberculosis Clinic